max-muoto/typing-deprecated-pep/spec.md

 * A deprecated constant, module-level attribute, or class attribute is accessed.
   * This could be, reassigning a variable to the attribute, using the attribute in an expression, passing it as an argument to a function/method, or modifying it in any way.
   * This includes both module/class attribute access, `module.DEPRECATED_CONSTANT` or `module.MyClass().deprecated_attr`, and `from` imports, `from my_module import DEPRECATED_CONSTANT`.
-* A deprecated parameter is provided as a postiional or key-word argument in a function/method call.
+* A deprecated parameter is provided as a positional or key-word argument in a function/method call.
   * Additionally, type-checkers are required to emit a diagonistic if a deprecated parameter either has no defeault (assuming no overloads exist), or no overload exists that can fulfill the function call.
   * The same behavior should exist in the case that an argument is deprecated through a typed dictionary with the `Unpack` syntax in [PEP 692](https://peps.python.org/pep-0692/#keyword-collisions).
 * A deprecated return-type is used in an expression, assigned to a variable, or passed as an argument to a function/method.